Parivesh123/insurance-monte-carlo/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)[![GitHub license](https://img.shields.io/github/license/sultan99/react-on-lambda.svg)](https://github.com/sultan99/react-on-lambda/blob/master/LICENSE)

 ### Car Insurance Profit/Loss, a Monte Carlo Simulation
-Data science Project.
+A data science project.

 By Rory GS

 ### About

 This python 3 project generates the expected profit/loss for a car insurance company over a given period of time.
 It allows you to model using several variables.
 Their names, explanations and initial values are detailed below.
 Both a .py script and an identical .ipynb python notebook are included.
+The claim amounts and probabilities are drawn from recent insurance statistics in both the US and Aus markets.
+The outputs in this model are in AUD but can easily be converted to USD.

 ### Parameters